-To fully decarbonise Portland cement production, will push its energy need from about 1.35 MWh (currently) to anything up to approaching 8 MWh per tonne.** Hence, as stated by the UNFCCC, for the foreseeable future a high level of Portland cement substitution is likely the only realistic way forward to decarbonise cement production (and hence the embodied carbon in concrete)...
+To fully decarbonise Portland cement production, will push its energy need from at least 1.35 MWh (currently) to anything up to approaching 8 MWh per tonne.** Hence, as stated by the UNFCCC, for the foreseeable future a high level of Portland cement substitution is likely the only realistic way forward to decarbonise cement production (and hence the embodied carbon in concrete)...

 Is awareness growing of the importance of reducing embodied carbon?
 In many leading OECD countries, yes.
 The approach can also incorporate regulatory (legislative) measures.

 So, first: what does "embodied carbon" mean?
 It means the “CO2 emissions associated with energy consumption and chemical processes during the extraction, manufacture, transportation, assembly, replacement and deconstruction of construction materials or products" (PDF).